prejeshs/employee-portal/README.md

-# Employee Portal - Full Stack Application
+# Employee Portal - Full Stack Web Application

-A full-featured employee management system built using **Spring Boot 3**, **React JS 18**, and **MySQL**.
+A full-featured employee management portal built using **Spring Boot 3**, **React JS 18**, and **MySQL**.
 This CRUD application allows users to add, update, view, and delete employee records via a responsive frontend and secure RESTful backend.

 ---